mongodb/terraform-provider-mongodbatlas/website/docs/r/project_invitation.html.markdown

 * `project_id` - (Required) Unique 24-hexadecimal digit string that identifies the project to which you want to invite a user.
 * `username` - (Required) Email address to which Atlas sent the invitation.
 The user uses this email address as their Atlas username if they accept this invitation.
 * `roles` - (Required) List of Atlas roles to assign to the invited user.
 If the user accepts the invitation, Atlas assigns these roles to them.
+Refer to the [MongoDB Documentation](https://www.mongodb.com/docs/atlas/reference/user-roles/#project-roles) for information on valid roles.

 ## Attributes Reference